Segundo-hub/was-grid/README.md

 # Wasgrid

-### CSS library for layout development still in progress
+### SASS library for layout development still in progress